Materials for heating pipes

 Plastic pipes for heating

 If the system temperatures in the heating system are limited to about 80 70 degrees Celsius, it is also possible to use plastic pipes with fittings, e.g. made of PPSU.
 These are easy to process, corrosion-resistant and also have particularly smooth surfaces on the inside of the pipe.
 Disadvantages of plastic pipes are the high linear expansion and the fact that they are permeable to oxygen to a small degree.
-For such cases - e.g. to protect downstream metal pipes from oxygen ingress - we offer MultiFit® flex multilayer pipes with an integrated diffusion-tight aluminium layer.
+For such cases - e.g. to protect downstream metal pipes from oxygen input - we offer MultiFit® flex multilayer pipes with an integrated diffusion-tight aluminium layer.

 Stainless steel for heating: No more expensive than other materials!

-When installing in screeds or in humid atmospheres, the carbon steel pipe system can only be used if suitable measures can be taken to guarantee that prolonged exposure of the outer system surface to moisture can be ruled out.
+When installing in screeds or in humid atmospheres, the carbon steel pipe system can only be used if suitable measures can be taken to guarantee that longer exposure of the outer system surface to moisture can be ruled out.
 In these cases we therefore recommend the use of our stainless steel piping system NiroTherm®.

 The system consists of stainless steel pipes and system press fittings with the material number 1.4301 (old designation V2A).
 As a result, it offers significantly greater protection against external corrosion than carbon steel.
 However, this does not detract from the cost-effectiveness, because thanks to the high corrosion resistance and the reduced insulation work, labour- and cost-intensive work is reduced to a minimum.
 The application of a protective coating, as is necessary with carbon steel pipes, can be completely omitted. - As a fabricator, you can offer your projects in an economically attractive way.